Hotmoka/hotmoka/tutorial/Takamaka.md

   public static void main(String[] args) throws Exception {
     io.hotmoka.memory.Config config = new io.hotmoka.memory.Config.Builder().build();

-    try (Node blockchain = MemoryBlockchain.of(config)) {
+    try (Node node = MemoryBlockchain.of(config)) {
-      // the blockchain is closed automatically at the end of this block }
+      // the node is closed automatically at the end of this block }
   }
 }